 The Hospital evaluates its uncertain tax positions on an annual basis.
 A tax benefit from an uncertain tax position may be recognized when it is more likely than not that the position will be sustained upon examination, including resolutions of any related appeals or litigation processes, based on the technical merits.
-There have been no uncertain tax positions recorded in 2009 or 2008.
+There have been no uncertain tax positions recorded in 2010 or 2009.

 Net Assets - Restricted net assets are used to differentiate resources, the use of which is limited by the donor or grantor, from unrestricted net assets that arise as a result of the operations of the Hospital.
 Temporarily restricted net assets consist of donations restricted to various specific purposes by donors.
-At December 31, 2009 and 2008, temporarily restricted net assets comprise assets held by an unconsolidated foundation for the benefit of the Hospital.
+At December 31, 2010 and 2009, temporarily restricted net assets comprise assets held by an unconsolidated foundation for the benefit of the Hospital.

 Net Patient Service Revenue - Net patient service revenue is reported at the estimated net realizable amounts from patients, third-party payors, and others for services rendered, including estimated retroactive adjustments under reimbursement agreements with third-party payors.
 Retroactive adjustments are accrued on an estimated basis in the period the related services are rendered, and adjusted in future periods as final settlements are determined.
 Laws and regulations governing government and other payment programs are complex and subject to interpretation.
 As a result, there is a reasonable possibility that recorded estimated third-party payor settlements could change by a material amount.
-Changes in estimates relating to prior years increased net patient service revenue by approximately \$294,000 in 2009 and \$5,900,000 in 2008.
+Changes in estimates relating to prior years decreased net patient service revenue by approximately \$1,250,000 in 2010 and increased net patient service revenue by approximately \$294,000 in 2009.

 In February 2009, the Wisconsin legislature enacted senate Bill 62, which assessed a fee or tax on the gross patient revenues of all Wisconsin hospitals retroactive to July 1, 2008.
 The revenues from this assessment will be used to increase payments made to hospitals for services provided to Medicaid and other medically-indigent patients.
 The Corporation's net patient service revenues reflect this increase in payment for services to Medicaid and other medically-indigent patients, and other expenses reflect the fee assessed by the State.
-Net patient service revenue includes the \$10,382,000 related to this program, and expenses include \$11,637,000 of fees.
+Net patient service revenue during 2010 and 2009 includes \$10,177,000 and \$10,382,000, respectively, related to this program, and expenses include \$9,342,000 and \$11,637,000 of tax assessment fees.